canonical/jaas-documentation/explanation/jaas_security_scope.rst

 Access control and authentication
 ---------------------------------
 JAAS provides an abstraction layer of access control on top of Juju.
-JAAS does this by backing its users with an IdP (Identity Provider), this particular IdP is called Candid which handles the authentication for JIMM (Juju Intelligent Model Manager, the back-end to JAAS).
-Furthermore, JAAS is  capable of many authentication and authorisation types, ranging from users to agents.
+JAAS does this by backing its users with an IdP (Identity Provider), many identity providers exist e.g. cloud providers like Google and Microsft can be used as an IdP.
+We recommend the `Canonical identity platform <https://charmhub.io/topics/canonical-identity-platform>`__ as the preferred IdP for JAAS.
+The IdP will handle user authentication on behalf of JAAS.
 For authorisation, JAAS provides this by means of tags and ReBAC (Relation Based Access Control).

 Auditing and logging